wbzyl/rails4-tutorial/lib/views/zaczynamy.md

     Fortune.create :quotation => 'It does not matter how slowly you go so long as you do not stop.'
     Fortune.create :quotation => 'Study the past if you would define the future.'

-Następnie umieszczamy fortunki w bazie, wykonujac w terminalu
+Następnie umieszczamy powyższe fortunki w bazie, wykonujac w terminalu
 polecenie:

     rake db:seed  # Load the seed data from db/seeds.rb